bliutwo/pomodoro/README.md

 # 2020 Updates

+(4/21/2020, 20:43) It works!
+Top bar application works, but I need to write instructions and installation.

 (4/20/2020, 20:53) There may be hope yet for that problem below!
 Check [latest TODO](#latest--current-todos).

 (4/20/2020, 00:43) This doesn't quite work on Mac.
 The window keeps going to the front, but more importantly, steals focus from other apps.